-[-5 points]: Code does not adhere to those parts of the hallowed CS-152 coding standard thus far covered:

-- 1) Correct indenting (no tabs and two spaces per block level). - 2) Correct placement of brackets. - 3) A comment at the top of the class giving your full name and the date. - 4) In-line comments as needed.
-"As needed". - 5) Must compile without warnings with IntelliJ's default warning settings.
+- [-5 points]: Code does not adhere to those parts of the hallowed CS-259 coding standard thus far covered: - 1) Correct indenting (no tabs and two spaces per block level). - 2) Correct placement of brackets. - 3) A comment at the top of the class giving your full name and the date. - 4) In-line comments as needed.
+"As needed" is, in practice, quite subjective.
+In early labs, I will point out missing, excessive or otherwise poor comments without taking off points until you have had time to develop good judgment. - 5) Must compile without warnings when using IntelliJ's default warning settings.

 Note: all 5 points are lost if any one of the standards is severely broken.
 Note: No more than -5 even will be assigned for this section even of the code is a total mess and breaks all our coding standards.